aspnetzero/documents/doc/Development-Guide-Angular.md

 integration](https://aspnetboilerplate.com/Pages/Documents/SignalR-Integration)
 document for more information.

-**.Net Core Compability**
+**.NET Core Compability**

-Since SignalR is not ready yet for .net core, SignalR integration is disabled if you select .net core as your base framework.
+Since SignalR is not ready yet for .NET Core, SignalR integration is disabled if you select .NET Core as your base framework.

 ### Token Based Authentication